flutter/plugins/script/tool/README.md

 additional settings can be configured.
 Run `dart run ./script/tool/lib/src/main.dart publish-plugin --help` for more usage information.

-The tool wraps `pub publish` for pushing the package to pub, and then will automatically use git to try and create and push tags.
+The tool wraps `pub publish` for pushing the package to pub, and then will automatically use git to try to create and push tags.
 It has some additional safety checking around `pub publish` too.
 By default `pub publish` publishes _everything_, including untracked or uncommitted files in version control.
 `publish-plugin` will first check the status of the local